rbpollock/labboNetwork/docs/interfaces/itokenlocking.md

 ### ▸ `deobligateStake(address _user, uint256 _amount, address _token)`

 Deobligate the user some amount of tokens, releasing the stake.
-Can only be called by a colony or colonyNetwork.
+Can only be called by a colony or labboNetwork.

 **Parameters**